rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 ```
 #go back to the synteny folder
-cd ../   #you can always check with pwd where you are
+pwd  #you can always check with pwd where you are
-pwd

 mkdir busco
 cd busco